readytensor/rt_bin_class_bagging_sklearn/README.md

-# Support Vector Classifier in Scikit-Learn with LIME explanations
+# Bagging Classifier in Scikit-Learn with LIME explanations
 ## Project Description
 This repository is a dockerized implementation of the re-usable binary classifier model.
 It is implemented in flexible way so that it can be used with any binary classification dataset with the use of CSV-formatted data, and a JSON-formatted data schema file.
 The main purpose of this repository is to provide a complete example of a machine learning model implementation that is ready for deployment.
 The following are the requirements for using your data with this model: